libretro/libretro-samples/graphics/opengl/gl43_compute_shaders/README.md

 and progressively less and less detail per instance.
 Last LOD is just point sprites.

 The number of blocks in play is ~850k.
-With my nVidia GTX760, I can get roughly 300-500 FPS up to 1000 FPS depending on the scene complexity after culling.
+With an nVidia GTX760, performance is roughly 300-500 FPS up to 1000 FPS depending on the scene complexity after culling.

 LOD0: Blender monkey (Suzanne) (diffuse + specular lighting)<br/>
 LOD1: Cube (diffuse lighting)<br/>